venice1200/MiSTer_i2c2oled/README.md

   Example: `oledid=3c`
   ❗ **Important**, you **need** to add the Option `oledaddr=0x${oledid}` **directly** one line behind `oledid`.

-* Options for AD7414 temperature output
+* Options for AD7414 temperature output (see below)
   `SHOW_TEMP="no"`
   Set to "yes" in order to show the temperature (default=no)
   `SHOW_TEMP_ROW=[0..7]`